Welcome to tail.trade

 Getting Started

-- Navigate to tail.trade/trade
+- Navigate to tail.trade

 - Click Connect Wallet in the top right